Concept | Real-time APIs#

 API endpoint

 An API endpoint is a single path on the API: that is, a URL to which HTTP requests are posted, and from which a response is expected.
 It is the place where two applications can interact.
-Each endpoint fulfills a single function, e.g. performing a dataset lookup.
+Each endpoint fulfills a single function, e.g. returning a prediction or looking up a value in a dataset.

 API service